dimalypai/mil-masters-thesis-chalmers/docs/report/07_Optimisations.md

 in return [State] unit;
 ~~~

-The last `State` transformation also eliminates a reference reading, but in
+The next `State` transformation also eliminates a reference reading, but in
 this case the information from a reference writing operation is used:

 $$let\ (u : Unit) \gets write\_ref\ [T]\ r\ c\